 *(If the Centre de la Nature Montagnarde (Le Château des Rubins) is open, then there is a lovely gift shop on the ground floor, which is accessible with a buggy.
-If you are without a buggy, an alternative is to walk up the short flight of stairs at the Centre de la Nature Montagnarde; this will bring you onto Montée des Rubins, which joins with Place du Commissaire Chesney)*.
+If you are without a buggy, an alternative is to walk up the short flight of stairs by the main entrance to the Centre de la Nature Montagnarde; this will bring you onto Montée des Rubins, which joins with Place du Commissaire Chesney)*.

 As you carry on along Chemin Révérand Père Jacquier (be very careful with small children and buggies, as there is a drop towards the river and no pavement here), be sure to look up and see the little Chapelle de l’Immaculée (built between 1855 and 1857) up on the hill above the Château des Rubins.